Curricular Practical Training

 - If CPT is pursued during the academic year, you must maintain a full course load.

 - Your employment, co-op or internship must be part of a bona fide employer-employee, supervisory relationship.
+Contract / 1099 positions do not satisfy this requirement.

 - Apply for and receive CPT authorization BEFORE beginning any employment activities.